bcgsc/arcs/README.md

 An example bash script on how to run the ARCS+LINKS pipeline can be found at: Examples/pipeline_example.sh

-you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt
-for ARKS: Examples/arks_test-demo/README.txt
+you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt for ARKS: Examples/arks_test-demo/README.txt

-compare your output to the files provided at: Examples/arcs_test-demo/output/
-for ARKS: Examples/arks_test-demo/README.txt
+and compare your output to the files provided at: Examples/arcs_test-demo/output/ for ARKS: Examples/arks_test-demo/README.txt

 ### Running ARKS in ARCS